 Intel has announced the release of their Intel Xeon-E 2136 processor.
 This 6-core CPU is aimed at the server market, and offers a significant performance increase over the previous generation.
-In particular, the Intel Xeon-E 2136 is well suited for tasks that require multiple cores, such as virtualization or data analytics.
+In particular, the Xeon E 2136 is well suited for tasks that require multiple cores, such as virtualization or data analytics.

 The Intel Xeon E-2136 CPU is a 6-core, 12-threaded part that has a base frequency of 3.3 GHz and a Turbo Boost frequency of 4.0 GHz.
-The TDP is set at 65 W. This makes it a suitable choice for those who want to run editing software or high-end games.
-In terms of gaming performance, the Intel Xeon-E 2136 should be able to offer around 10% more performance than the Core i7 8700K in games that are CPU bound.
+This makes it a suitable choice for those who want to run editing software or high-end games.
+In terms of gaming performance, the Xeon E 2136 should be able to offer around 10% more performance than the Core i7 8700K in games that are CPU bound.

 The Intel Xeon E-2136 is a 6-core processor that comes with a base clock speed of 3.5 GHz and a boost clock speed of 4.5 GHz.
 This makes it an ideal choice for both gaming and different editing tasks.
 It also has 12MB of cache memory and supports DDR4-2666 memory modules.